EDMdesigner/email-generator-docs/elements/loop/README.md

+# Loop element

-The loop element only have 2 properties: expression and children.
+The loop element only has 2 properties: expression and children.
-Depending on your expression, it can loop through your data to build lists for example.
+Depending on your expression, it can loop through your data (for example: to build lists).
-You can choose the templating language that you would like to use in the email properties settings, which can be reached throught the toolbox too.
+You can choose the template language that you would like to use in the email properties settings, which can be reached through the toolbox too.

 For more information you can visit: